dddappp/sui-crowdfunding-example/README.md

 ---

-In [the model file](./dddml/crowdfunding.yaml), we define three methods, `Donate`, `Withdraw`, and `Refund`, which use Balance, a resource type, as type of parameters or return values.
+In [the model file](./dddml/crowdfunding.yaml), we define three methods, `Donate`, `Withdraw`, and `Refund`, which use `Balance`, a resource type, as type of parameters or return values.
-This makes these methods combinable.
-As a developer of Move, a "resource-oriented programming" language, you will already know this.
+This makes these methods very combinable - as a developer of Move, a "resource-oriented programming" language, you will already know this.

 However, it's not easy to call them directly from clients.